 Below, you'll find pointers to a variety of financial aid resources offered by

+the federal government.
 Several of these resources are described in detail on the FinAid site:

 FAFSA: Free Application for Federal Student Aid (FAFSA)

 You must fill out the FAFSA form in order to apply for federal and state student